arosenfeld/immunedb/docs/pipeline.rst

 SLDB Instance Creation
 ----------------------
-To create a new SLDB instance, first two empty databases must be created, one master and one data.
-To do so run the following replacing ``USER`` with a username that has privileges to create databases, ``MASTER`` with the name for the master database, and ``DATA`` with the name for the data database.
+To create a new SLDB instance, first an empty database must be created.
+To do so run the following replacing ``USER`` with a username that has privileges to create databases and ``NAME`` with a database name.

 .. code-block:: bash

-    $ mysql -u USER -p -e "create database MASTER; create database DATA;"
+    $ mysql -u USER -p -e "create database NAME"

-Then two configuration files must be made for SLDB to access each of these databases.
-Create a file ``master.json`` with the following contents, replacing ``HOST`` with the MySQL hostname (probably `localhost`), ``DATABASE`` with the name of the **master** database, ``USER`` with the name of the user, and ``PASSWORD`` with the user's password.
+Then a configuration file must be made for SLDB to access the database.
+Create a file ``sldb.json`` with the following contents, replacing ``HOST`` with the MySQL hostname (probably `localhost`), ``NAME`` with the name of the database, ``USER`` with the name of the user, and ``PASSWORD`` with the user's password.

 .. code-block:: json